anilmainali/Java/README.md

 ## Java Version in Windows Programs
 ## By Navigating to the browser

+# Step 2 — Check whether Java Development Kit (JDK) is installed on your computer.

 ## Install the Necessary Software to learn program in Java